-The following table sets forth compensation information for the fiscal year ended May 30, 2010, for each member of our Board of Directors who was not also an executive officer during fiscal year 2010.
+The following table sets forth compensation information for the fiscal year ended May 29, 2011, for each member of our Board of Directors who was not also an executive officer during fiscal year 2011.
 An executive officer who serves on our Board does not receive additional compensation for serving on the Board.
-See "Summary Compensation Table" and "Grants of Plan-Based Awards" for disclosures related to our Chairman of the Board, President and Chief Executive Officer, Gary T. Steele.
+See "Summary Compensation Table" for disclosure related to our Chairman of the Board, President and Chief Executive Officer, Gary T. Steele.